Animal Control and Licensing

 For Cats: All cat licenses expire on August 31st of each year and are renewable by September 30th of each year.

 A late fee will be charged for each cat or dog license that is not renewed by the corresponding renewal date of the licensing year.
-Late fees will be progressive $5.00 / 1st month late; thereafter an additional $2.00 per month will be assessed for dog/cat licenses.
+Late fees will be progressive with a specific fine for 1st month late; thereafter an additional charge will be assessed per month for dog/cat licenses.

 Leaving food and water out for animals can attract unwanted wildlife & insects.
 If a cat or dog is being fed, it's considered owned by whoever is feeding it.
 Dogs are not allowed to run at large.